 If you were bitten by bed bugs while staying at a Fairfield Inn & Suites location in Maryland, we may be able to help you sue Fairfield Inn, its parent company Marriott International, the hotel manager, and other parties whose actions contributed to your injuries.
 You could be entitled to compensation for bed bug-related medical expenses, property damage, lost income, pain and suffering, and mental anguish you suffered.
-To discuss filing a claim in a free consultation, contact the Fairfield Inn bed bug lawyers of Whitney, LLP online, or call our law offices at (410) 583-8000.
+To discuss filing a claim in a legal consultation, contact the Fairfield Inn bed bug lawyers of Whitney, LLP online, or call our law offices at (410) 583-8000.

 We represent clients in bed bug bite claims throughout Maryland including in Baltimore, Owings Mills, Temple Hills, Germantown, Silver Spring, Frederick, Waldorf, Laurel, Rockville, Ellicott City, Ocean City and Salisbury.

 The common household bed bug (Cimex lectularius) is a silent, flightless, parasitic insect.
 Avoiding predators during the day, it emerges at night to feed nocturnally on warm-blooded hosts as they sleep.